Appalachian State Mountaineers

 Appalachian State's football program has been successful with the Mountaineers winning three straight national championships in 2005, 2006, and 2007.
 They are the only team in North Carolina, public or private, to win an NCAA national championship in football.
-The Mountaineers are the first FCS team to win three straight national championships since the creation of Division I-AA in 1978, and are the first Division I program to win three consecutive national championships since Army accomplished the feat in 1944, 1945, and 1946.
+The Mountaineers were the first FCS team to win three straight national championships since the creation of Division I-AA in 1978, and were the first Division I program to win three consecutive national championships since Army accomplished the feat in 1944, 1945, and 1946.

 Football home games are played at Kidd Brewer Stadium, while basketball, volleyball, and indoor track and field events are held at the George M. Holmes Convocation Center.
 The school's baseball team plays at Jim and Bettie Smith Stadium.

 On May 26, 2020, Appalachian State announced that it would discontinue the men's soccer, indoor track and field, and tennis varsity teams effective immediately due to budget cuts resulting from the COVID-19 pandemic.